sknipa/thrx-arduino-home-project/README.md

+hasenbau meter based on
 thrx-arduino-home-project
 =========================

-arduino connector to emoncms for thrx home
+arduino connector to hager for hasenbau

-Done:
+To do:
-* read data from easyMeter
+* read data from hager
 * send data to emoncms account

-ToDo:
-* read data from room temperature sensors
-* read data from water state
-* read data from solar Piko 8.3
+* send data to blynk